nicholas-weber/cidafm-site/README.md

 cidafm (like Sid Affum, but with stress on the "daf" rather than the "cid") is an open-source framework for modularized AI behavior modification, which can be activated with a single prompt.
-No code or coding necessary.
+The name is an acronym for Context Import Document + AI Function Module.
 While the final version of cidafm.com is currently under development, here's a short explanation on how to set up and use cidafm 0.1:
 1. Go to cidafm.com
-2. Copy the init prompt
+2. Read and copy the init prompt
 3. Paste it into ChatGPT or some other chatbot (it's only been tested for GPT-4, use at your own risk)
 4. Download my custom AFM library, then import it into the chat along with "!import-cid" somewhere in the prompt (not in quotes)
 5. Try out the AFMs